Coronavirus threatens to 'overwhelm' German health system, Merkel says | DW | 29.10.2020

 German lawmakers on both the federal and state levels have growing increasingly frustrated in recent weeks over not being involved in the crisis talks.

-The decisions concerning new measures to curb the spread of the virus — as well as when to lift restrictions — have largely been in the hands of federal and state leaders.
+The decisions concerning new measures to curb the spread of the virus — as well as when to lift restrictions — have largely been in the hands of federal and state leaders since the start of the pandemic.

 Opposition lawmakers argue that Germany's parliamentary system is being ignored in the crisis and are pushing for a larger role in the decision-making process.
 They argue that the measures should be debated and approved by lawmakers.